Kwiziq community member

 When is tôt used?

-This relates to:Expressing timeliness (late, early, on time) - in general -
+This question relates to:French lesson "Expressing timeliness (late, early, on time) - in general"

 Kwiziq language super star